 The first floor can be accessed externally via St James Road and Hastings Street.
 There are 19 classes in total.
 In Key Stage 1 all four classes can be accessed via the playground.
 There are 12 classes in Key Stage 2, eight of which can be accessed directly from the playground.
 There are intervention areas located around school for each year group and these are accessible to all children.
-There is a school library area, the Rainbow Room (Pastoral Care) and the Sunshine Room (relaxation area / quiet area for children with SEND) and a second hall.
+There is a school library area, the Rainbow Room (Pastoral Care) and a second hall.